sendgrid/docs/source/User_Guide/email_activity.md

 `Email was deferred due to the following reason(s): ["IPs reached ISP-suggested max connection limits: http://send.gd/1uKnEBh"]`

-This deferral created by SendGrid to control the rate of delivery by ISP to help prevent throttling and spam folder delivery.
+This deferral is created by SendGrid to control the rate of delivery by ISP to help prevent throttling and spam folder delivery.
 Sending too much mail too fast can cause different mail providers to be suspicious of the mail, and that impacts deliverability.
 This automatic deferral was put in place to allow senders to send as much mail as you want at once, without impacting your deliverability.

 {% anchor h3 %}
 Drops